Blog

 2. Virtual Patching: For systems that cannot be upgraded, virtual patching offers a way to mitigate vulnerabilities.
 This approach involves using EdgeIPS to monitor and block malicious activity in real-time, effectively “patching” vulnerabilities without modifying the actual system.

 3. Comprehensive Monitoring: Continuous monitoring of OT environments is crucial.
-Implementing SageOne can help detect unusual activity and potential threats early, enabling a swift response.
+Implementing TXOne SageOne can help detect unusual activity and potential threats early, enabling a swift response.

 4. Regular Audits and Assessments: Conducting regular security audits and inspections can help identify vulnerabilities and areas for improvement.
 Our Element solutions proactive approach ensures that even legacy systems are maintained with the highest possible security standards.